UCSBCarpentry/2021-10-12-ucsb-bash-online/index.md

 <h2><strong>Registration for this workshop opens on Friday, September 17 at 8:00am PST</strong></h2>
 <a href="https://www.timeanddate.com/worldclock/fixedtime.html?msg=Git%2FBash%2FPython&iso=20210917T08&p1=1050">Check
-what timeregistration opens in your timezone</a>
+what time registration opens in your timezone</a>

 {% comment %}